A stabilization result for Z/2-harmonic 1-forms by constructing solutions on closed 3-manifolds with long cylindrical

 Because of these issues one often perturbs the singular set to have an extra set of parameters to control.
 If one sets up the problem correctly, one can show that small perturbations can kill off small values of $A$.
 This is done in \cite{Donaldson2021} and in \cite{parker2023}.
-These methods are not trivial and for the perturbation argument to work the authors had to use the Nash--Moser theorem and they also had to assume that the $B$-term in \cref{eq:introduction:expansion-donaldson} is nowhere vanishing. \\
+These methods are not trivial and for the perturbation argument to work the authors had to use the Nash--Moser theorem and they also had to assume that the $B$-term in \cref{eq:introduction:expansion-donaldson} is nowhere vanishing.

 With this in mind we make the following observations: First, in order to construct a $\Z_2$-harmonic 1-form it is sufficient to construct an $L^2$-bounded $\Z_2$-harmonic 1-form with an sufficiently small obstruction term and repeat the argument given in \cite{Donaldson2021}.
 (This is exactly the same idea as in \mycite{HeParker2024}, but they use the deformation theory of \mycite{parker2023}.)
 Secondly, to control the terms in the cokernel one has to make use of additional structures or symmetries.
 In the current paper we will control the cokernel by forcing cylindrical behaviour into this edge problem.
 To do this we replace the metric near $\Sigma$ with a model metric and this model metric will have a cylindrical region of arbitrary length.
 Finding $L^2$-bounded $\Z_2$-harmonic 1-forms reduces to solving the Laplace equation on these cylinders and thus we expect to get exponential growth on these regions.
-We show that the Laplacian has a bounded inverse, uniform with respect to the length of the necks, and so this exponential growth behaviour gives exponential decay behaviour near $\Sigma$. \\
+We show that the Laplacian has a bounded inverse, uniform with respect to the length of the necks, and so this exponential growth behaviour gives exponential decay behaviour near $\Sigma$.

 \begin{remark} A more general study to the exponential growth rate has been done by \mycite{parker2023} and has been used in \mycite{Parker2024}.